pivotal-cf/docs-phd-ds/external-service-plans.md

                         </tr>
                     </tbody>
                 </table></li>
             <li> Enter the following values regarding the cost of Pivotal HD clusters.
 These fields are for display only.
-The values in these fields display to users in the Marketplace section of the Pivotal CF Developer Console:<table rules="all"
+The values in these fields display to users in the Marketplace section of the Apps Manager:<table rules="all"
                     frame="void">
                     <caption>Cost Information</caption>
                     <col